 The Foundations of Nonviolent Communication

-These are the principles that guide a practice of Nonviolent communication
+These are the ideas that guide a practice of Nonviolent communication

 - That we can change narratives.
 That we can overturn legacies of Separation, Scarcity and Powerlessness and the model of debating right and wrong that permeates communication.
 That we can change what we give our attention to .. onto Feelings & Needs and choice.